chinmayto/terraform-aws-eks-observability/README.md

 ### Step 5: Install Prometheus Stack

-We’ll use the Terraform Helm provider to install both Prometheus (for metrics collection) and Grafana (for visualization).
+We’ll use the Terraform Helm provider to install both Prometheus (for metrics collection) and Grafana (for visualization) in its own namespace.

+The kube-prometheus-stack Helm chart is an umbrella chart maintained by the Prometheus community.
+It includes Prometheus, Grafana, and kube-state-metrics all bundled together.
+That’s why deploying just this chart is usually sufficient for Kubernetes observability.

 ```terraform
 ################################################################################